arejasverduras/portfolio/README.md

 ## General Information
-This app is an up to date Portfolio of my work experience so far.
+This app is an up to date Portfolio of my coding experience so far.
 It displays project that stood out in terms of technology and learning  curve.
 It also serves as another practice project working with Redux & React.

 ## Technologies Used
 - Redux